joowkim/16s-data-analysis-using-Qiime1/README.md

 #### Database path setting

-As you probably downloaded the database, set those files paths to a setting file.
+As you probably downloaded the database, set those files paths to a database_info.json.

-Go to qiime > automation > setting > db_path.py

-Edit db_path.py file, this file is where you want to put the database paths.

-(I am thinking about using Yaml or json for this.)

 ----------------------
 #### How to use